-At this conference you’ll get the new metrics, facility features, and capital project strategies for the major changes now occurring in high-technology and research laboratory work environments.
+At this conference you’ll get the new metrics, facility features, and capital project strategies for the major changes underway in high-technology and research laboratory work environments.
 The content of this conference has major planning implications for your research facilities, R&D workspace, and lab space renovations, upgrades, and expansions.

-This meeting is your opportunity to forge valuable connections with peer research organizations and lab planning experts, and to benchmark your lab designs, research facilities, and plans against what these leaders are doing to respond to the new laboratory workplace realities:
+This meeting is your opportunity to forge valuable connections with peer research organizations and leading lab planning experts, and you’ll get the details on the new lab, space, and infrastructure support systems that address these new research workplace realities:

-- Traditionally independent research programs and space are converging
+- Traditionally independent research programs are converging and moving to shared-resource models

-- Assigned space is decreasing; new space types are emerging
+- Less research space is being uniquely assigned, and new space types are emerging

-- Legacy space allocation metrics are being revised or discarded
+- Legacy space allocation and planning metrics are being revised, and some discarded completely

-- New research workspace standards are changing designs for flexibility and adaptability
+- New research workspace standards and designs are delivering greater flexibility and adaptability

-- Repurposing non-science space for research is on the rise
+- Repurposing of non-science spaces for research is on the rise

-- Lab automation is creating a demand for new types of workspace outside the lab
+- Lab automation is increasing the demand for new types of research workspaces outside of the lab areas

-- cGMP labs, A.I., robotics research, and computational space is in high demand
+- Spaces for cGMP labs, A.I., robotics research, and computational science are in high demand

-- Shared equipment cores are reducing cost, and improving collaboration and space utilization
+- Shared equipment cores are reducing cost, improving collaboration, and raising space utilization

 Make this a key planning event for your project team (capital project people, lab planners, facility planners, facility engineers, consulting architects and engineers, operations managers, and research group leaders) to get everyone on the same planning page with respect to the details, numbers, processes, and expectations.